Universal design of websites

 Sveum Design follows the new requirements

-Web Content Accessibility Guidelines (WCAG) 2.0 describes the requirements for web solutions, and Sveum design follows these guidelines when developing new websites.
-You can therefore be sure that your website meets the requirements.
-We can also redesign your existing website and provide guidance on how to adapt your website to the new statutory requirements for universal design.
-It’s not just about accommodating people with disabilities.
+It’s not just about making things easier for people with disabilities.
 It’s about making the user experience better for everyone.
 You improve the user experience for those who only have time to read about your products on the bus on a small screen, those who are reluctant to read long, heavy texts or are stressed and have a lot else to think about, they maneuver around your website while sitting on their phone.
 You also improve your visibility in the search engines.

 Universal design – easier for everyone, and you will most likely benefit from it.